dscarvalho/tdv/README.md

 *Danilo S. Carvalho and Minh Le Nguyen. **Building Lexical Vector Representations from Concept Definitions***. [[pdf]](https://www.aclweb.org/anthology/E/E17/E17-1085.pdf) [[bib]](https://aclweb.org/anthology/E/E17/E17-1085.bib)

 Feel free to send us links to your project or research paper related to WikTDV, that you think will be useful for others.
+They will be included in this page.
 Contact info: {danilo, nguyenml} [at] jaist.ac.jp